 The office phone is for student use only in emergency situations.
-All messages from parents, except emergencies, will be delivered at 2:50 p.m.
-Therefore, please call the office prior to 2:50 p.m.
+All messages from parents, except emergencies, will be delivered at 2:55 p.m.
+Therefore, please call the office prior to 2:40 p.m. so that these messages can be delivered promptly.